DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 ### WDS Endpoint

-WDS endpoint URL can be acquired from Leo APIs and should soon be available in a environmental variable in the notebook VM.
+WDS endpoint URL can be acquired from Leo APIs and should soon be available in a environment variable in the notebook VM.

 However, if for some reason it is not, or you are looking to write data into a different workspace data table that you also have access to (remember this will only work if the token you generated has access to that workspace), it can be acquired by calling the following code